96rocks/rockchip-bsp/README.md

 ## Build images

 Two methods of building images will be shown in the next parts.
-One uses Docker (Part one) and the other doesn't (Part two).
+One uses Docker (Option one) and the other doesn't (Part two).
 Just select one part and start to build your wanted images.

-### Part one
+### Option one: build in container

 #### Install Docker